-Virus control during educational visits and children therefore, transmission more probable.
-Staff and children to be reminded of hygiene protocols.
+7. Virus control during educational visits and children therefore, transmission more probable. hygiene protocols.
 A fully comprehensive risk assessment must drawn Contingency plans in place to enable a rapid response to symptoms developing in the group or someone needing to self-isolate.
 Travelling on transport: fresh air (from outside the vehicle) through ventilation, is maximised, particularly through opening windows and ceiling vents.
 School should ensure travel/trip appropriate insurance and adequate financial protection is in place.
 ODBST follow national guidance on educational and residential visits.
 The Trust uses EVOLVE and the BCC Educational Journey Coordinator to authorise residential journeys with officer monitoring.
 Due to financial restrictions, no off-site residentials will be offered this term.
 You should make sure your outbreak management plans cover the possibility that in some local areas it may become necessary to reintroduce keeping groups apart for a temporary period.
 Any decision to recommend the reintroduction of keeping groups apart would not be taken lightly and would need to take account of the detrimental impact they can have on the delivery of education and childcare.
-Swimming will continue until further guidance is issued There will be no offsite visits Staff will be encouraged to arrange offsite visits for the Summer term 8 School exposed to greater risk of transmission from the virus during open days 5 5 increased due to mixing of new pupils and new adults Schools to complete thorough risk assessments before running open days to ensure that they are run in line with school's own system of controls and align with government guidelines.
+Swimming will continue until further guidance is issued There will be no offsite visits Staff will be encouraged to arrange offsite visits for the summer term Swimming lessons are going ahead.
+Offsite visits and residential visits have been planned into our calendar this academic year.
+8. School exposed to 5 5 greater risk of transmission from the virus during open days increased due to mixing of new pupils and new adults Schools to complete thorough risk assessments before running open days to ensure that they are run in line with school's own system of controls and align with government guidelines.
 5 1 5 Parents and prospective parents sessions will no longer take place as per MK guidance All open days have been cancelled

-School's Risk Ma itrix for Phased l Openi ng; Coronaviru us control - July 2021 V8 MA December 2021 Updated ted Sep ot 21Up dated I November 21 Updated 9 th Calo culated Risk What you are doing Recalco ulate Im actions pact of School specific detai ls Ref Potential Risk X impact 1-5 Y Occurrence 1-5 Score X x Y Detail of Risk ODBST Suggested steps to mitigate risk Additional school specific X Impact 1-5 Y Occurrence 1-5 Impact X x Y PROGRESS UPDATE (Date) Direction of travel $\uparrow \rightarrow \forall$ No open days planned for Easter term but parents evenings will be face to face with extra precautions in place C - Virus control - Pe ersonal Hy ygiene (Risk Owner: School) 1 School is unable to maintain correct enhanced cleaning standards - WHEN open and following actions 5 4 20 Increased demands on school cleaning standards and frequency, with the introduction of increased pupil numbers, and increased spaces in use in the school setting may not be sustainable to the correct level with current resources.
+Cald culated I Risk What you are doing Recalc ulate Im actions • School specific detail ls Ref Potential Risk X impact 1-5 Y Occurrence Score X x Y Detail of Risk ODBST Suggested steps to mitigate risk Additional school specific X Impact 1-5 Y Occurrence Impact X x Y PROGRESS UPDATE (Date) Direction of travel No open days planned for Easter term but parents evenings will be face to face with extra precautions in place Parents evenings and open mornings are scheduled for face to face with parents coming into school and going into classrooms.
+C - Virus control - Pe rsonal Hy /giene (Risk Owner: School) 1 School is unable to maintain correct enhanced cleaning standards - WHEN open and following actions 5 school cleaning standards and frequency, with the introduction of increased pupil numbers, and increased spaces in use in the school setting may not be sustainable to the correct level with current resources.
 Regularly review and monitor cleaning standards, cleaning products, supply of cleaning products available, the schedule of cleaning and their impacts on the school day.
 Any new or unfamiliar products needed to be risk assessed under COSHH regulations.
 Bleach, for example, is an acceptable cleaning product which can be used provided there are clear instructions on use, the product is stored appropriately, and it is kept away from pupils.
 All products with a hazard symbol must have the safety data sheet stored with it.
 Staff doing touch point cleaning to have COSSH training.
 Anyone with contact dermatitis to have this reported via RIDDOR.
-Occupational diseases - RIDDOR - HSE School to ensure measures are in place to properly manage cleaning products in the vicinity of children 5 2 10 No Change needed
+Occupational diseases - RIDDOR - HSE 5 2 10 No Change needed No Change needed No Change needed